kdoore/CS1335-Documentation/_build/html/_sources/ArrayList.txt

 	1.  levelCounter and totalDrops are now part of the game class, they control how many drops are created for each level

-	2.  totalDrops is set to some max value like 30, and never changes.
+	2.  totalDrops is set to some max value like 30, and never changes. //Infact, we should consider this a constant and capitalize it!

 	3.  levelCounter is incremented each time a drop is removed from the screen, either isHit or isFinished